aksommerville/sevensauces/README.md

 - - Recommend a recipe.
 - [x] Beef up the bow a little.
 As is, the grapple is actually a much better hunting weapon.
 - [ ] Eliminate the bespoke string formatting, replace with `strings_format()`
+- [ ] Make an abbreviated option, say 3 days?
+20-25 minutes/session will be a bit much for cons.

 ## Notes re starting over